oracle-devrel/leagueoflegends-optimizer/articles/article5.md

     print('{} | MQ {} OK'.format(datetime.datetime.now(), message))
 ```

-As we've built our message queue producer, if we run this while in a game, our ever-growing message queue will store messages even if noone decides to "consume" them and make predictions.
+As we've built our message queue producer, if we run this while in a game, our ever-growing message queue will store messages even if no one decides to "consume" them and make predictions.
 Now, we need to do exactly this through a **consumer**.

 ### Consumer

-In the consumer, we'll connect to the RabbitMQ server (doesn't necessarily have to be located where we run our producer module, it can be anywhere as if it was an Apache web server, you just need to make sure connection in the producer and consumer both point to the same RabbitMQ server's IP address) and make predictions with the light model (trained with 50.000 rows from our original dataset, as using a bigger model would yield higher prediction times) we trained in article 4:
+In the consumer, we'll connect to the RabbitMQ server.
+This server doesn't necessarily need to be located where we run our producer module.
+It can be anywhere just like if it was an Apache web server.
+Just be sure to that the connection in the producer and consumer both point to the same server IP address for RabbitMQ.
+We'll make predictions with the light model (trained with 50.000 rows from our original dataset, as using a bigger model would yield higher prediction times) we trained in article 4:

 ```python
 # We load the AutoGluon model.